KeyboardKit/KeyboardKit/Readmes/Actions.md

 ## Appearance

-The standard system look of each action depends on the current color scheme, keyboard appearance etc. `KeyboardKitSwiftUI` contains utilities to help you with this.
+The standard system look of each action depends on the current color scheme, keyboard appearance etc. `KeyboardKitSwiftUI` contains utilities to help you with this, but you can also apply keyboard actions to any views, with completely custom looks and behaviors.

-## Icons
+## Icons & Texts

-Some actions have an icon that is displayed when the action is used in a system keyboard. `KeyboardKitSwiftUI` contains SF Symbols based icons for many actions.
+Some actions have standard texts or icons when they are used in a system keyboard. `KeyboardKitSwiftUI` contains SF Symbols-based icons and standard texts for many actions.

-## Texts

-Some actions have a text that is displayed when the action is used in a system keyboard. `KeyboardKitSwiftUI` contains extensions for this.